obelisk/Enigma/README.md

 The plugboard can be turned off if desiered by setting the usePlugboard variable to 0.

+About the Apache 2.0 Licence

+Basically, I just want you to (1) Tell me if you are going to use my code commercially and (2) Give me credit whenever you use my code.
+Simple.

 Have fun and never stop learning.